OfficeDev/office-js-docs-pr/docs/overview/create-an-office-add-in-from-script-lab.md

 1. Open Office (Word, Excel, PowerPoint, or Outlook) and then open Script Lab.
 1. Select **Script Lab** > **Code**.
 If you're working in Outlook, open an email message to see Script Lab on the ribbon.
-1. In the Script Lab task pane, choose **Samples**.
-Then select a basic sample based on which Office host you are working in.
-    - For Excel, PowerPoint, or Word, choose the **Basic API Call (TypeScript)** sample.
-    - For Outlook, choose the **Use add-in settings** sample.
+1. Open your snippet in Script Lab.
+If you want to start with an existing sample, go to the Script Lab task pane and choose **Samples**.

 ## Copy snippet code to Visual Studio code

 Now you can copy the code from the snippet to the Yo Office project in VS Code.

-- In VS Code, open the **basic-sample** project.
+- In VS Code, open the **my-add-in** project.

 In the next steps, you'll copy code from several tabs in Script Lab.